-Only Four Parts of Speech – Part 3
+Only Four Types of Words – Part 3

 Having discussed सुबन्तशब्द-s in Part 2, here in part 3, the discussion would be on तिङन्तशब्द-s.